wobblewobble/hacking/README.md

-# hacking
+# hack
-hacking code and scripts
+Hacking code and scripts

 Edited version of mimikatz powershell script to collect passwords. run the same as mimikatz, just renamed functions: